- What other names is D-mannose known by?

 - Dosing considerations for D-mannose.

-sugar that is related to glucose.
+D-mannose is a kind of sugar that is related to glucose.

 Insufficient Evidence to Rate Effectiveness for...